4site-interactive-studios/nthp-engrid-multistep-lightbox/README.md

-# Oceana ENgrid Multistep Lightbox
+# National Trust for Historic Preservation ENgrid Multistep Lightbox

 This project makes it easy to create links to your Engaging Networks Donation Page as a lightbox with multiple steps.